-- Apply theory learned in the classroom to the work environment. - Practice effective interpersonal skills in the workplace. - Document the synthesis of knowledge and skills gained through work experience in a reflection paper.
+- Apply theory learned in the classroom to the work environment. - 2.
+Practice effective interpersonal skills in the workplace. - Document the synthesis of knowledge and skills gained through work experience in a reflection paper or electronic presentation.

 Architectural Engineering (AE)

 AE103 BASIC BLUEPRINT READING